InesBett/Coffee-price-analysis/README.md

 # ☕ The Price of a Cup: Does Coffee Production Influence Affordability?

-## Project Overview
+## Project Overview 🎯

 Welcome to my final project, a comprehensive analysis of coffee consumption, pricing, and production levels across different countries!
 This project marks the culmination of my journey in Ironhack's Data Analytics Bootcamp, where I apply the skills and knowledge I've gained to showcase my progress in data analysis, visualization, and storytelling.

-## Project Goal

-This analysis explores whether coffee-producing countries (Brazil, Colombia, Ethiopia) have lower coffee prices compared to non-producing countries (Luxembourg, Finland).
-It also investigates how coffee production levels influence affordability and incorporates sentiment analysis to gain further insights.
+This analysis explores the relationship between coffee producer prices and consumer prices, assessing whether coffee-producing countries (Brazil, Colombia, Ethiopia) have lower retail coffee costs compared to non-producing nations (Luxembourg, Finland).
+Additionally, it investigates how production levels influence affordability and incorporates sentiment analysis to gain insights into consumer perceptions.

+## Exploring the Price Trends among Consumer and Producer Countries 🌎

+Coffee is more than just a drink, it’s a global industry shaped by history, culture, and trade.
+This project delves into coffee production data to uncover trends, insights, and patterns that define the coffee landscape worldwide.

+Imagine stepping into a bustling coffee shop, the aroma of freshly brewed espresso filling the air.
+Beans from Colombia, Ethiopia, and Brazil promise distinct flavors.
+But how does coffee production vary across regions?
+This analysis leverages data science to explore these variations and their implications for coffee producers, traders, and consumers alike.

 ## The Dataset 📊

-The dataset used in this project includes:

-Coffee consumption and pricing data across multiple countries

-Production levels of key coffee-producing nations

-Sentiment analysis results from a questionnaire I created

-Additional economic indicators for further context

-## Methods & Tools Used ⚙

-To conduct this analysis, I used:

-SQL for querying and extracting relevant insights

-Python for data cleaning, manipulation, and statistical analysis

-Tableau to create interactive visualizations

-Streamlit to develop an app for showcasing results

-Sentiment Analysis to understand consumer perspectives on coffee pricing and accessibility

-## Data Visualizations 📈

-I generated insightful visualizations using Python libraries, Tableau dashboards, and the Streamlit app to effectively communicate findings.
-Key visualizations include:

-Price comparisons between coffee-producing and non-producing countries

-Correlation analysis between production levels and affordability

-Sentiment trends from questionnaire responses

-## Streamlite
+This analysis is based on two key datasets that provide a comprehensive view of global coffee production and consumption:

+**Coffee Production Dataset**: This dataset contains coffee production data (in kilograms) by country from 2020 to 2025.
+It was sourced from an official PDF report and converted into a structured CSV file for analysis.

+Here is breakdown of the contents of the coffee consumption dataset:

+*Categories*: Classification of coffee types or production sectors.

+*Country*: The name of the country producing coffee.

+*2020-2025*: Yearly coffee production figures (in kilograms) for each respective year.

+*Avg Price Per Cup (USD)*: The average price of a cup of coffee in each country based on production and market trends.

+**Coffee Consumption Dataset**: This dataset was obtained through web scraping and details coffee consumption trends across different countries.

+Here is breakdown of the contents of the coffee consumption dataset:

+*Country*: The name of the country consuming coffee.

+*Continent*: The continent where the country is located.

+*Consumption (kg)*: The total amount of coffee consumed in kilograms.

+*Yearly Coffee* Consumption Per Capita (kg): The average coffee consumption per person per year in the country.

+*Daily Coffee Consumption Per Capita (cups)*: The estimated daily coffee consumption per person in cups.

+*Coffee Drinking Years*: The estimated number of years an individual drinks coffee in their lifetime.

+*Lifetime Coffee Consumption (cups)*: The estimated total number of coffee cups consumed in a lifetime.

+*Price Per Cup (USD)*: The average price of a cup of coffee in the country.

+*Total Lifetime Coffee Spending (USD)*: The estimated total amount spent on coffee in a lifetime.

+Together, these datasets allow for an in-depth exploration of coffee production, trade, and consumption patterns worldwide.

+## Workflow ⚙️

+A structured approach was taken to analyze the data effectively:

+-- Data Collection: Scraped coffee consumption data and converted production data from a PDF to CSV.

+-- Data Cleaning: Standardized columns, handled missing values, and stored the process in a Python script.

+-- Exploratory Data Analysis (EDA):

+    Univariate analysis on df_production: Examining production statistics.

+    Univariate analysis on df_consumers: Understanding consumption trends.

+-- Bivariate Analysis & Hypothesis Testing:

+    Correlation Analysis: Examining relationships between production, consumption, and trade variables.

+    Hypothesis Testing: Conducting statistical tests to determine significant associations.

+-- Visualization: Creating compelling graphics to highlight trends using Matplotlib, Seaborn and Plotly.

+-- Insights & Conclusions: Identifying key takeaways from production patterns and trade dynamics.

+## Visualizations 📈

+The notebook includes a variety of visualizations to enhance understanding:

+  Top 10 Coffee-Producing Countries: A bar chart ranking the leading coffee producers globally.

+  Top 10 Coffee-Consuming Countries: A visualization showing which nations consume the most coffee.

+  Evolution of Coffee Production (2020-2025): A time-series analysis depicting trends in coffee production over recent years.

+  Top 5 Regions of Consumption: A geographical breakdown of the most coffee-thirsty regions worldwide.

+  Scatter Plot: showcasing the relationship between price_per_cup and consumption (kg).

+  Barplots: Results of sentiment analysis

+## Sentiment Analysis 📝

+Objective:

+-- Analyze consumer sentiment regarding coffee prices, production, and trends using textual data.

+Methodology:

+-- Created a google form to gather insights from the public.

+-- Processed text using Natural Language Processing (NLP) techniques.

+-- Used sentiment analysis models to classify opinions as positive, neutral, or negative.

+Findings:

+-- Price Sensitivity: Many consumers desire lower prices, suggesting demand for promotions or value-based offerings.

+-- Quality Matters: While some are indifferent, a portion of respondents value stronger and more flavorful coffee.

+-- Consumer Awareness: Since price and production influence are weakly linked, businesses could educate customers on how sourcing impacts pricing to build a stronger connection.

+## SQL Queries 📊

+As part of the data analysis process, SQL was used to explore and manipulate the dataset.
+The SQL file includes:

+Data Extraction Techniques: Querying specific subsets of the dataset.

+Basic Aggregations & Filtering: Summarizing production and consumption data.

+These queries provide a structured approach to extracting meaningful insights and can be used as a reference for further database analysis.

+## Streamlite and Tableau

 To further enhance the interactivity of the project, I created a Streamlit app that displays the visualizations and allows users to dive deeper into the data.
 The app integrates real-time SQL queries with the visual insights, offering a seamless exploration experience.

+I also created a Tableau dashboard to effectively showcase the key findings in a visually compelling way.

-## Final Thoughts 🎯
+## Final Thoughts ☕

+Every cup of coffee carries a story—from the farms where beans are cultivated to the markets where they are traded.
+This analysis highlights how geography, production capacity, and trade dynamics shape the coffee industry.

+Whether you're a coffee enthusiast or a data analyst, these insights provide a deeper appreciation of the complexities behind your daily brew.

 This project represents the culmination of my learning journey, where I have applied advanced data analytics techniques to uncover meaningful insights.
 Through this analysis, I aim to demonstrate not only my technical capabilities but also my ability to tell a compelling data-driven story.

-Special thanks to my Ironhack instructors for their guidance throughout this experience!
+A special thanks to my teachers for their invaluable guidance and support throughout this project and this path.
+Their insights and encouragement have been instrumental in shaping this analysis.

-## Author
+## Author ✍️

-Inês BettencourtData Analyst Bootcamp Student - 2024
+Inês BettencourtData Analyst Bootcamp Student - 2024/2025

+Aspiring Data Analyst and coffee enthusiast, blending data storytelling with the rich heritage of coffee cultivation.
+Special thanks to the data science community for fueling this journey.
+Cheers to insights and innovation! ☕📊